MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/quality-updates-schedule.md

 **Unified Environment Provisioning Application Version: 10.0.40.7**

 > [!IMPORTANT]
-> 1. 10.0.40 Release-5 have been cancelled due to the forthcoming holiday season.
+> 1. 10.0.40 Release-5 have been Canceled due to the forthcoming holiday season.
 > 2. This PQU build is made available in the Lifecycle Services --> Shared Asset Library to self-deploy.

 ### <a name="schedule"></a>[NEW] Proactive quality update upcoming 10.0.41 Release-1 train schedule